janispritzkau/mc-chat-format/README.md

 # mc-chat-format

-Translate and convert Minecraft's chat componenets to a string.
+Translate and convert Minecraft's chat components into plain text or a string component.

 ```js
 import { format, convert, flatten } from "mc-chat-format"